appsody/website/content/docs/installing/installing-appsody.md

 ## Requirements

-Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon is running on your system.
+Appsody is optimised for use with Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon is running on your system.
+However, in environments where Docker is not available, Appsody can be used with Buildah instead which is detailed in the [FAQ](/docs/faq#9-can-i-use-appsody-without-docker).
 Prerequisites specific to each operating system are provided within the links in the following section.

 ## Using installers